beverly-m/Data-Analytics-Projects/2_Job_Analysis/README.md

 #### Top Skills Median Salary Conclusion

 > 💡 Data professionals will benefit from investing time in learning high-value skills like Python and SQL, which are evidently tied to higher paying roles, if they are looking to maximize their salary in the tech industry.
 For more niche, higher paying roles, they may also look into the learning big data technologies like Spark.

+## Conclusion

+I embarked on this project to understand trends for data-related jobs and this dataset uncovered informative insights that data professionals can take into consideration in their decision making.
+It revealed a positive correlation between skills and salaries, indicating that job seekers should invest in upskilling to maximise their income.
+Python & SQL are high value skills in the data industry.
+However, niche higher paying roles demand big data and cloud technology skills.
+It is also important to note that median salaries of job roles vary depending on the region, but data science and engineering roles tend to have a higher pay than other data roles globally.